Supplement for a disabled child on a respirator

 Documents to be submitted

-Attaching above document to the claim will enable us to determine the allowance eligibility without summoning the child to appear before the Medical Board.
+1. Attaching comprehensive documents to the claim will allow us to examine the child's eligibility for the allowance without summoning him or her before the board.

 Supplement rate